Welcome to the Urban Bird Collective

 I enjoy reading, travel, cooking, movies, word games, music, and social gatherings with friends, besides birding.

-Jadine Kaufman-LEe
+Jadine

 Why are you a part of the Collective?